-Cheating also encompasses a spectrum of behaviors, and every couple has different definitions for what cheating really entails.
+Cheating also encompasses a spectrum of behaviours, and every couple has different definitions for what cheating really entails.
 (And for the record, open relationships, or sex outside of an otherwise monogamous relationship with the consent of both partners, is not cheating — by definition, cheating involves lying.)
 Chlipala suspects that the number of people who cheat might actually be growing because of these flimsy definitions.
 "One of the prime reasons why people cheat is because of opportunity and circumstance," she says.
 "Now, people have access to dating apps, or they can reconnect with an old flame on Facebook — and some people are surprised that emotional cheating is actually a thing."
 Many cheating scenarios start innocently and spiral, she adds.
 One survey found that 76% of women thought it was cheating to send flirty texts, compared to 59% of men.

-What we do know is that socioeconomic background matters, and affluent men are more likely to cheat, but the reverse is true for women, says Andrea Bonior, PhD, a clinical psychologist who specializes in relationships.
+What we do know is that socioeconomic background matters, and affluent men are more likely to cheat, but the reverse is true for women, says Andrea Bonior, PhD, a clinical psychologist who specialises in relationships.
 Chlipala says that she thinks cheating can be contagious, and you're more likely to do it if people around you are.
 In fact, research suggests that divorce could be contagious, so it's not far-fetched to think cheating could work the same way.
 "We derive social norms from looking around, so it's reasonable that a group of friends who are being unfaithful to spouses would be more likely to consider that," Bonior says.
-Even though your cheating threshold could change, she adds that "norms are a powerful thing," so you have to be careful about what you consider acceptable behavior.
+Even though your cheating threshold could change, she adds that "norms are a powerful thing," so you have to be careful about what you consider acceptable behaviour.